Moshi

 adapter.
 This is intended to prevent you from accidentally locking yourself to a specific JDK or

 encoded in HTML without additional escaping.
-Moshi encodes it naturally (as =) and assumes that
+Moshi encodes it naturally (as=

 the HTML encoder – if there is one – will do its job.